jecki/DHParser/documentation_src/StepByStepGuide.rst

     [fail:document]
-    F1: """This test should fail, because neither comma nor full have been defined anywhere"""
+    F1: """This test should fail, because neither comma nor full stop have been defined anywhere"""

 The format of the test-files should be pretty self-explanatory.
-It is a simple ini-file, where the section markers hold the name of the grammar-rule to be tested which is either preceded by "match" or "fail". "match means" that the following examples should be matched by the grammar-rule. "fail" means they should *not* match.
-It is just as important that a parser or grammar-rules does not match those strings it should not match as it is that it matches those strings that it should match.
+It is a simple ini-file, where the section markers hold the name of the grammar-rule to be tested which is either preceded by "match" or "fail". "match" means that the following examples should be matched by the grammar-rule. "fail" means they should *not* match.
+It is just as important that a parser (or grammar-rules) does not match those strings it should not match as it is that it matches those strings that it should match.
 The individual test-cases all get a name, in this case M1, M2, F1, but if you prefer more meaningful names this is also